 Experiment with Lighting Fixtures

 Unique lighting fixtures can serve as a focal point in your entryway.
 I love recommending statement pieces that double as art installations.
+However, if you prefer a more understated look, there are plenty of ways to create focal points without statement pieces.

 Console Tables with Character

 A slim console table offers both style and storage without overwhelming the space.
 Look for one with drawers or shelves to tuck away keys and mail.
+These narrow profiles also make excellent end of bed storage solutions in smaller bedrooms.